 Even if you crank up your guitar, these headphones are more than capable of sustaining the damage with minimum crackling and distortion.
 The sound remains authentic and true, without any sort of sonic deficiency in any frequency department.
 Perhaps most importantly, the basses remain strong and rich, while the middle section and high end also pack a proper punch.
 These are easily among the best headphones for guitar amps.

-If you’re in pursuit of an affordable option, the AKG K44 is the cheapest pair of amp headphones you can buy and still get quality sound.
-Available for as low as $45, this device sports a surprisingly rich sonic specter and very good durability.
+If you’re in pursuit of an affordable option, the AKG K44 is among the cheapest pair of amp headphones you can buy and still get quality sound.
+Available for a song, this device sports a surprisingly rich sonic specter and very good durability.

 But since we are talking about a budget-friendly option, you can’t exactly expect stellar audio output either.
 Despite minor issues with overloaded bass frequencies, the K44 does offer a rather meaty middle section and a strong treble range.
 In our opinion, this is more than enough for a set of decent practice headphones.
 When it comes to handling volume, there are definitely some sonic spikes to expect when cranking these up, so it’s best to keep the volume knob at lower values.